ScottsC0de/regex-tutorial/Develop/gist-template.md

 - The `\`, a **Character Escape**

 Character *Classes* define a set of characters in a string of input

-Character *Escapes* change a classes interpretation
+> Character *Escapes* change a classes interpretation

 For example, normally, a `.` would indicate our regex matches any character expect the newline character(`/n`)

-But, using a Character Escape, the `.` is now interpreted as part of the string in what symbols are accepted
+> Using a Character Escape, the `.` is now interpreted as part of the string in what symbols are accepted

 Our `\` appears 4 times, each located before `.`

-This escapes each `.` following so they are not taken literally, changing their role from character class to a normal period
+> This escapes each `.` following so they are not taken literally, changing their role from character class to a normal period

 ## About The Author

-Rookie programmer and tutorial creator with a GitHub repo found here: https://github.com/ScottsC0de
+The author is a developer and tutorial creator with a GitHub repo found here: https://github.com/ScottsC0de